Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Discussion

-In this study, we have demonstrated that it is possible to distinguish between pairwise and three-body interactions and to accurately infer the topology and strength of couplings from time series, even when the oscillators are subject to strong noise.
-Notably, the interactions obtained here, in contrast to the simple correlation, can characterise the causal relationship between the oscillators.
-A promising future direction is the application of the developed method to data measured from human cardiorespiratory system, brain, etc. The inferred interaction is expected to serve as a potential biomarker for disease~\cite{herzog2022genuine}, and we will refine the network inference method so that it can be applied to more complex oscillatory systems.
+In this study, we have demonstrated that it is possible to distinguish between pairwise and three-body interactions and to accurately infer the topology and strength of couplings from time series data, even in the presence of strong noise.
+Notably, the inferred interactions can characterize causal relationships between oscillators.
+One promising avenue for future research would be to apply the proposed method to physiological data from cardiorespiratory or neuronal systems.
+The inferred interactions could serve as potential disease biomarkers~\cite{herzog2022genuine}.
+While the current study focuses on the weakly synchronized regime, extending the method to accommodate highly synchronous systems~\cite{matsuki2024network} remains an important challenge for future work.